VillardX/Cross-Domain-SA/README.md

 Baseline is a MLP injected after the [CLS] token embedding of BERT, trained by source labeled data.

-Here take two points to improve the baseline.
+Two strategies are taken to improve the baseline.

 - Post training